 is a possible treatment option.
 A cochlear implant is an electronic device surgically implanted into the inner ear.
 It bypasses damaged parts of the inner ear and electronically stimulates the hearing nerve.

-For persons with deafness in one ear (single-sided deafness), a bone-anchored hearing device or Baha
+For persons with deafness in one ear (single-sided deafness), a bone-conduction hearing device (the Osia),

-(a semi-implantable hearing device) is a treatment option.
+(a semi-implantable hearing device), or a cochlear implant

 Mixed hearing loss